moia-oss/teleproto/README.md

    ```
    sbt +publishSigned
    ```
-   Note that your Sonatype credentials needs to be configured on your machine and you need to have access writes to publish artifacts to the group id `io.moia`.
+   Note that your Sonatype credentials need to be configured on your machine and you need to have access writes to publish artifacts to the group id `io.moia`.
 3. Release artifact to Maven Central with:
    ```
    sbt +sonatypeRelease